becamorin20/Group-16/docs/status.md

 ## APPROACH
 We are using reinforcement learning to learn how to survive in the maze, specifically, we attempt to learn a Q-function to approximate a Q-table.

+We first describe our Markov Decision Process (MDP).

+Our reward function is -1000 for death.

-In this environment, we start off with 10x10 = 100 grid positions, 4 possible discrete actions (movenorth 1, movesouth 1, movewest 1, moveeast 1), and 4 total entities.
+For our states and actions, we start off with 10x10 = 100 grid positions, 4 possible discrete actions (movenorth 1, movesouth 1, movewest 1, moveeast 1), and 4 total entities.
 Using a Q-table, we would have to keep track of possibly 4 x 100<sup>4</sup> possible state-action pairs (4 for each action and 100x100x100x100 for each possible position of each entity).
-This is too large a number for us to expect to keep track of, so we approximate this table with a list of 72 parameters
+This is too large a number for us to expect to keep track of, so we approximate our state-action pairs with a list of 72 parameters
 <div align="center"><img src="https://github.com/becamorin20/Group-16/blob/master/docs/images/theta_list.png" width="250"></div>

 To represent the state in our approximation, we use 72 basis functions as features: